 Maple cabinets can color lighter or darker and can give a modern or classical look.
 Simply there are no exceptions in using Maple as a cabinet material.

-Maple is cheaper than Cherry or Walnut. it is affordable and well worthy for the price.
 High availability, durability, and high versatility make Maple wood one of the best for cabinets.

 Therefore, make sure to apply stain, sealer, or any other protective layer that gives UV protection and protects your Maple cabinets from yellowing and damage caused by UV rays.